 This course will introduce students to the ever changing world of cyber security.
 Focus is centered on detection, identification, and prevention of cyber attacks.
 Additional topics covered in the course will include social media threats, development of security policies and procedures, training of personnel and community members, and structural security.
 This course provides the students with the information necessary to pass the COMPTia Security + professional certification exam.
 This certificate is recognized industry-wide as an indication of knowledge in the security field.
 3 Cr Hrs.
-Prerequisite(s): OIS1240 or concurrent.
+Course Requirement(s): OIS1240 must be taken before or concurrently with this course.